unioslo/harborapi/docs/usage/creating-system-robot.md

 In order to circumvent this limitation, one can create robot accounts through the API with system resource permissions that go beyond the options offered in the web interface.

 This page is based on [this](https://github.com/goharbor/harbor/issues/14145#issuecomment-781006533) comment by Harbor developer [wy65701436](https://github.com/wy65701436).
-Also check out the [source code](https://github.com/goharbor/harbor/blob/main/src/common/rbac/const.go) for more information on all the possible resource permissions that can be granted to Robot accounts.
+Also check out the Harbor [source code](https://github.com/goharbor/harbor/blob/main/src/common/rbac/const.go) for more information on all the possible resource permissions that can be granted to Robot accounts.

 All examples on this page will be using `harborapi` to create privileged robot accounts.